 I recently made my first trip to White Hart Lane as a Tottenham Hotspur fan (why Tottenham?
-Gary Linekar was my favourite player and I had watched repeatedly my ‘Road To Wembley 1991’ FA Cup VHS – There were no particular allegiances in my family apart from my mum’s Dad supporting Manchester United – and that wasn’t going to happen).
+Gary Lineker was my favourite player and I had watched repeatedly my ‘Road To Wembley 1991’ FA Cup VHS – There were no particular allegiances in my family apart from my mum’s Dad supporting Manchester United – and that wasn’t going to happen).

 Glancing through the programme on the night, to my suprise was a full page picture and interview with former Bracknell Town manager and current Henley Town boss David Tuttle.

 Coincidence huh!
 Things unfortunately didn’t work out for Tut’s at Larges Lane, but ever a good bloke and friend of the club, we’ve reproduced the programme interview here by kind permission of Tottenham Hotspur Football Club.